thinkmoney clears up the confusion surrounding basic bank accounts

-For example, the thinkmoney Personal Account doesn't run a credit check, so it's available to people with any kind of credit history, as long as they're 18+ and a UK resident.
+For example, the thinkmoney Managed Current Account doesn't run a credit check, so it's available to people with any kind of credit history, as long as they're 18+ and a UK resident.
 It's even open to undischarged bankrupts - while many basic accounts are not.

 It does charge a monthly fee, but you are unable to go overdrawn, so you won't be charged for going into an overdraft, or for any returned payments.
 For this fee, you also benefit from a built-in budgeting service that manages your money for you, helping you ensure there's enough money put aside for bills - as long as you're putting enough in, of course!